-Prerequisite: PSY 101.
+Prerequisites: PSY 101 and six hours in Psychology or permission of instructor.
 A study of basic measurement theory and its practical application to problems of choosing, administering, and evaluating the results of tests of aptitude and personality.

 PSY 401 - Advanced General Psychology (3)